TimePulse/TimePulse/README.md

 ## Documentation

 Documentation and examples can be found at [timepulse.io](http://timepulse.io, "TimePulse Home Page").
+(Not yet up as of 10/31/

 ## Getting Started